LindseyWei/Bird-Classifier/index.md

 ![Headstone Image](https://bluestampengineering.com/wp-content/uploads/2016/05/improve.jpg)

 # First Milestone
-My first milestone is getting to know some basic knowledge in machine learning, setting up the Raspberry Pi, and finding a database for birds.
+My first milestone is getting to know some basic knowledge in machine learning, setting up the Raspberry Pi, and finding a dataset for birds.

 ## 1.Machine learning
 Machine learning is like the opposite process of traditional programing.
 In machine learning, the computer should figure out the rules based on the answers and data you gave it.